timchurchard/opendime-utils/README.md

 **Warning!
 Use at your own risk!
 I am not responsible for any loss from using this code.**

 Utility for making multiple addresses for a sealed [Opendime](https://opendime.com/).
+Or from any Bitcoin/Litecoin signed message.

 Opendime is a USB stick for storing Bitcoin.
 A private key is made and stored in a secure chip.
 The Opendime will not reveal the private key until the end-of-life resistor is removed.
 Opendimes serve as a bearer instrument letting people safely spend Bitcoin like a coin or note.

+Also supported:
-Also supports Litecoin Opendimes.
+- Litecoin Opendimes.
+- Encrypt/Decrypt message or file for opendime or any Bitcoin/Litecoin signed message.

 ## Premise

 It is possible to recover the public key from a Bitcoin/Litecoin signature.
 And a sealed Opendime can make a signature to prove it controls the private key.
-Using the public key we are able to derive other addresses such as Bitcoin P2WPKH as well as altcoin addresses such as Litecoin and Ethereum.
+Using the public key we are able to derive other addresses such as Bitcoin P2WPKH as well as altcoin addresses such as Litecoin, Ethereum and Dogecoin.

 ## Install